 750 B Street, San Diego, 619-235-0804

 This small intimate theater in East County's Sycuan Casino is a great place to see a concert.
-It seats only about 500, and provides an intimate concert experience in a comfortable setting with some top name acts (Cheap Trick, Michael McDonald).
+It seats only about 500 and provides an intimate concert experience in a comfortable setting with some top name acts (Cheap Trick, Michael McDonald).
 Pros: Intimate size and casino gaming right outside the theater.
-Cons: Casino gaming right outside and sometimes a hodgepodge of concert booksings.
-Tidbit: Make time to do some dining -- the Wachena Falls Cafe is quite good.
+Cons: Casino gaming right outside and sometimes a hodgepodge of concert bookings.
+Tidbit: Make time to do some dining—the Wachena Falls Cafe is quite good.

 5469 Casino Way, El Cajon, 619-445-6002

 Edited by Gina Tarnacki on September 30, 2016.